-Our experienced board-certified specialists successfully perform “pinhole” procedures every day offering this region leading, state-of-the-art IVC and SVC filer placement and removal Our minimally invasive image guided procedures are cutting edge technology without the cutting, without the scalpel.
+Our experienced board-certified specialists successfully perform “pinhole” procedures every day offering this region leading, state-of-the-art IVC and SVC filer placement and removal Our non-surgical image guided procedures are cutting edge technology without the cutting, without the scalpel.
 You leave with a Band-Aid!

 - Procedures are usually done in a comfortable outpatient setting with familiar friendly staff

 - Pinhole procedures offer fast recovery, less risk, and less pain